This easy recipe for banana coffee cake muffins is a great way to use up those ripe bananas. The perfect sweet treat!

 STEP 6: Divide the muffin batter between the 12 muffin cups (they should be not quite full) and then top with the crumble topping.

-STEP 7: Pop it in the oven for 15 to 20 minutes – a toothpick inserted into the center of a muffin should come out clean.
+Pop them in the oven for 15 to 20 minutes – a toothpick inserted into the center of a muffin should come out clean.

 STEP 8: Let your muffins rest for 10 to 15 minutes and then carefully take them out and put them on a cooling rack.
 At this point it is a-okay (and actually kinda mandatory) to eat one while they are still warm!